pnp/sp-dev-fx-webparts/samples/react-modern-charts/README.md

 ## Summary

-This webpart uses the Chart.js library to visualize SharePoint list data.
+This web part uses the Chart.js library to visualize SharePoint list data.

 Built in Chart Types:
 -Bar